[?] Subscribe To This Site

 - try to keep them as simple as possible.

 For example, if you're helping mom get dressed, don't give her a lot of outfits to choose from, depending on their stage of alzheimers, you may even want to make the choice for them, rather than asking them what they would like to wear.
+It may just confuse them, and quite possibly upset them.

--Also, it's often best when dealing with alzheimers, to speak to them slowly, using sentences that are very straightforward and easy for them to understand, as their ability to comprehend normally may often be quite diminished.
+Also, it's often best when dealing with alzheimers, to speak to them slowly, using sentences that are very straightforward and easy for them to understand, as their ability to comprehend normally may often be quite diminished.

-Be as patient as possible, it can be hard at times, but remember they're not trying to drive you crazy - they can't help it!
+-Be as patient as possible, it can be hard at times, but remember they're not trying to drive you crazy - they can't help it!

--Our mom used to like to wash the dishes, and she would use so much soap that often you could still taste it in the glasses.
+Our mom used to like to wash the dishes, and she would use so much soap that often you could still taste it in the glasses.

-To solve this problem, we would thin out the detergent with water, rather than taking the job away - she just needed to feel useful!
+-To solve this problem, we would thin out the detergent with water, rather than taking the job away - she just needed to feel useful!

 _______________